mxz-2020/ADC-PopPK-model-Reproduce/README.md

 Here, I would like to learn and practice or even summarize the characteristics of these ADC PopPK models.
 Welcome all the others who are interested in discussing this topic.

-## 1. Troldelvy
+## 1. Troldelvy (FDA first indication's review documents: https://www.accessdata.fda.gov/drugsatfda_docs/nda/2020/761115Orig1s000TOC.cfm)
 ### 1. Mechanism of Action
-#### Type: Antibody-drug conjugate (ADC)
-#### Target: Trop-2
-Trop-2 (Trophoblast cell-surface antigen-2) is a surface protein that is overexpressed in various cancers, including triple-negative breast cancer (TNBC) and bladder cancer.
-#### Mechanism:
-Trodelvy consists of an anti-Trop-2 monoclonal antibody linked to SN-38, the active metabolite of irinotecan (a topoisomerase I inhibitor).
-The antibody binds to Trop-2 overexpressed on cancer cells.
-Once internalized, SN-38 is released inside the cells, causing DNA damage and leading to cell death.
+Sacituzumab govitecan contains a humanized monoclonal antibody hRS7 IgG1 which targets Trop-2.
+The antibody portion is linked to SN-38, the small molecule portion, via a hydrolysable linker.
+Sacituzumab govitecan induces DNA damage, leading to apoptosis.

 ### 2. Indications
-#### Trodelvy is approved for the treatment of the following cancers (specific indications may vary by country):
-##### Metastatic Triple-Negative Breast Cancer (mTNBC):
+Metastatic Triple-Negative Breast Cancer (mTNBC):
 For adult patients who have received at least two prior systemic therapies, with at least one therapy for metastatic disease.
-TNBC is an aggressive form of breast cancer with limited treatment options.
-##### Locally Advanced or Metastatic Urothelial Carcinoma (UC):
+Locally Advanced or Metastatic Urothelial Carcinoma (UC):
 For adult patients who have previously received platinum-containing chemotherapy and a PD-1 or PD-L1 inhibitor.

-### 3. Pharmacokinetics (DMPK)
+### 3. Pharmacokinetics (PK)
-#### Route of Administration: Intravenous (IV) infusion.
-#### Half-Life:
-The sacituzumab component has a half-life of approximately 15-16 hours.
-The SN-38 payload has a slightly longer half-life.
-#### Metabolism:
-Primarily metabolized in the liver.
-The metabolism of SN-38 is similar to irinotecan, including glucuronidation.
+Absorption: sacituzumab govitecan is administered as an intravenous (IV) infusion.
+Distribution: The mean volume of distribution of sacituzumab govitecan is 0.045 L/kg.
+Metabolism: UGT1A1 is involved in the metabolism of SN-38, the small molecule portion of sacituzumab govitecan, to form SN-38 glucuronide (SN-38G).
+Elimination: the mean terminal half-life of sacituzumab govitecan is 16 hours and SN-38 is 18 hours.

-### 4. Clinical Trials
+### 4. PopPK modeling
-#### IMMU-132-01:
-A pivotal trial in TNBC patients demonstrated favorable objective response rates (ORR) and significant survival benefits.
-#### ASCENT Trial:
-Confirmed the efficacy of Trodelvy in metastatic TNBC, showing significantly improved progression-free survival (PFS) and overall survival (OS) compared to traditional chemotherapy.
-### 5. Common Side Effects
-#### Trodelvy may cause the following side effects:
-Hematologic Toxicity: Neutropenia, anemia, thrombocytopenia.
-Gastrointestinal Toxicity: Nausea, vomiting, diarrhea (a common effect of SN-38).
-Alopecia (Hair Loss).
-Fatigue.
-Infections: Increased risk of infections due to immune suppression.
-### 6. Clinical Significance
-Trodelvy represents a breakthrough in precision cancer therapy, combining the specificity of antibody targeting with the cytotoxicity of chemotherapy.
-It offers an effective treatment option, especially for patients with cancers that are resistant to conventional therapies.

-### 7. Regulatory Approvals
-FDA Approval: First approved in 2020 for metastatic triple-negative breast cancer.
-Global Availability: Approved in various countries, including the European Union, Japan, and China.
+Sathe, A.G., Singh, I., Singh, P. et al. Population Pharmacokinetics of Sacituzumab Govitecan in Patients with Metastatic Triple-Negative Breast Cancer and Other Solid Tumors.
+Clin Pharmacokinet 63, 669–681 (2024). https://doi.org/10.1007/s40262-024-01366-3
+Scientists from Gilead Sciences, Inc. published this paper:
+"Three population pharmacokinetic models were constructed using non-linear mixed-effects modeling; clinically relevant covariates were evaluated to assess their impact on exposure.
+Models for SG and tAB were developed independently whereas free SN-38 was sequentially generated via a first-order release process from SG."